UI-Research/mobility-from-poverty/README.md

 ### Joining variables

-* The first three variables in every file should be `state`, `county`, and `tract`. `state` should be a two characters FIPS code, `county` should be a three character FIPS code, and `tract` should be a six character FIPS code.
-All variables should have leading zeros for ids beginning in zeros.
+* The first four variables in every file should be `year`, `state`, `county`, and `tract`. `year` should be a four digit numeric variable. `state` should be a two characters FIPS code, `county` should be a three character FIPS code, and `tract` should be a six character FIPS code.
+All geography variables should have leading zeros for ids beginning in zeros.

 ### Values

 * Include all counties even if a county is all missing values.
-Every join to the master file should be one-to-one.
+Every join to the master file should be one-to-one within a year.
 * Variable names should only include lower case letters, numbers, and underscores (lower camel case, i.e. camel_case).
 * Percentages should be stored as proportions between o and 1 inclusive with a leading zero.
 (75% should be 0.75)
 * Missing values should be coded as `NA`

 ### Sorting

-* All files should be sorted by `state`, `county`, and `tract`, the first three variables in every file.
+* All files should be sorted by `year`, `state`, `county`, and `tract`, the first four variables in every file.

 # Code Standards